 Watch the videos to see how Horatio’s Garden can greatly benefit the lives of patients in Oswestry.

 We need your help to bring this incredible project to life.
-Could you become a friend, donate or fundraise?
+Could you become a friend, donate, fundraise or volunteer?

 Bunny Guinness is well known as a Gardeners’ Question Time panellist on Radio 4 and writer for the Telegraph.
 Her sensitive designs will include a spectacular garden room so patients can enjoy the garden whatever the weather and a fabulous greenhouse within a horticultural therapy area.
 A social area will provide space for patients to gather and enjoy live music and events hosted by the charity whilst private areas will give privacy to patients who need a space to contemplate.

 “Hearing from people who have benefitted from the other Horatio’s Gardens has inspired me.
 The gardens provide all the benefits of a beautiful outside space to people who really appreciate them.
 For the patients, it may well be their first venture into the outside world again, for their friends, families and staff the gardens provide a softer more personable space away from the ward.
 I am privileged to be involved in this exciting project at Oswestry.”

 Bunny Guinness’s designs carefully reflect the needs of patients and their families.
 The main garden will wrap the spinal unit on two sides with the planting in the existing courtyard areas being enhanced so that all patients’ bedroom windows will have a view of nature.
 The garden will be all on one level, with smooth paths throughout ensuring that it is easily accessible to patients in beds and wheelchairs.
 The essential design features will be a social space, private areas for patients to seek solitude or share with a family or friend, flowing water in a rill, a garden room, a garden therapy area, greenhouse, wheelchair skills area and children’s play area.